 This medication kills the bacteria and infection before it can spread to other parts of your dog’s body.
-This medication is FDA approved for use in dogs and your vet can give you proper instructions.
+This medication is FDA approved for use in dogs and requires a veterinary prescription

 How Much Should I Give My Dog?

 This medication is easy to use topical treatment.
-All you have to do is to smear a little onto the affected area of skin – always be sure to wash your hands both before and after applying the ointment to your pet.
+Smear a little onto the affected area of skin.

-Depending on where your dog’s wound or infection is located you may be worried about them licking the ointment off.
-Since the ointment should not be ingested it is important that you find a way to keep your dog from licking it.
+Depending on where your dog’s wound is located you may be worried about them licking the ointment off.
+As the ointment should not be ingested it is important that you find a way to keep your dog from licking it.

-You can try covering it with a cloth such as a bandana if your dog will not be able to get it off.
-This is probably the easiest solution next to the cone.
+- You can try covering it with a cloth such as a bandana if your dog will not be able to get it off.

 Are There Any Side Effects?